wangm22/CSE576/README.md

 ## Script execution
 ### Preparation
-To properly execute the scripts, please navigate to the root directory and install all necessary dependencies using the commend:
+To properly execute the scripts, please ensure that you are on `python` of version `3.11`.
+Then, please navigate to the root directory and install all necessary dependencies using the commend:
 ```
 pip install -r requirements.txt
 ```